 - Crossing boundaries- excessive phone calls, emails, etc.

 - Notable changes in personality, mood, or behavior

 - Giving away personal belongings

-- Thematic writing assignments or drawings that constantly center on killing, violence, or revenge
+- Thematic writing assignments or drawings that constantly center on killing, violence,

 The following have been recognized as the stages of a typical attack: